Kong/docs.konghq.com/app/_hub/kong-inc/file-log/overview/_index.md

 This plugin uses blocking I/O, which could affect performance when writing to physical files on slow (spinning) disks.

+{:.important}
+> Log interleaving can occur when logging to stdout.
+This happens because data
+> written through a pipe must fit within the pipe buffer, which is typically 4k
+> as defined by the Linux kernel.
+If the data exceeds this size, the kernel cannot
+> guarantee the atomicity of the `write()` system call, leading to interleaved logs.

 ## Log format

 {% include /md/plugins-hub/log-format.md %}